 For thousands of years, the land that encompasses what is today Norwell was inhabited by indigenous people.
 These natives grew crops, foraged, hunted, and fished in the Assinippi and North River areas.
-Circa 1617, there was a major outbreak of disease from European settlers that decimated an estimated 90% of the native population in New England, including the Massachusett and Wompanoag tribes that inhabited this area.
+Circa 1617, there was a major outbreak of disease from European explorers and traders that decimated an estimated 90% of the native population in New England, including the Massachusett and Wompanoag tribes that inhabited this area.
 There are still descendants of these original inhabitants living on the South Shore today, and they are known as the Mattakeesett Tribe of the Massachusett Indian Nation , the Massachusett Tribe at Ponkapoag, and Mashpee Wompanoag Tribe.

 In the 1640s, Europeans who were living around Scituate harbor came up the North River to settle in what is today Norwell’s Church Hill area.
 Among the first were Cornet Robert and Honour Stetson, who purchased (and were later granted) land on the North River—some of which includes the Town-owned Stetson Meadows Conservation Area off of Stetson Shrine Lane.